Package 'gamlss.prepdata'

 percentage

-for very large data the percentage of points to use in the calculations
+what percentage of data to use in the plot

 seed